From WW2 to WWW

 A 3D simulation of the Enigma cipher machine

 Released today in celebration of Alan Turing's Birthday 23rd June 2021

 Enigma is the brand name of a series of cipher machines developed in Germany between 1923 and 1945.

 A number of these machines were used during World War 2 by the German Army, Navy and Air Force, this website has simulations for both the three rotor Enigma I used by the Heer (Army) and Luftwaffe (Air Force) and the four rotor Enigma M4 used by the Kriegsmarine (German Navy).

-The Enigma code was cracked initially by the Poles in 1932 and famously later on by Bletchley Park who regularly read the German encrypted messages throughout the war.
+The Enigma code was cracked and read initially by the Poles in 1932 with Bletchley Park continuing and expanding on this work where they regularly read the German encrypted messages throughout the war.

 Virtual Enigma is a 3d Enigma simulation which can run using just your browser.
 No install is necessary.
 It was released on Alan Turing's 109th Birthday 23rd June 2021

 Requires recent internet browser, Google Chrome is highly recommended.
 For Mac, please use Chrome or Firefox (Safari does not have the required 3d webgl engine yet).
 For mobile/tablet, a fast processor is recommended for best use.What was Enigma How did it work How do I use the simulation!

 A number of people I need to say thanks and tip my hat to...

 www.TNMOC.org ..
 The National Museum of Computing where my obsession was sparked!
 Make sure you find time to see their rebuilt and fully working Bombe and Enigma demonstrations at the museum but also so much more including Colossus and the galleries on the breaking of Lorenz, the WITCH & EDSAC, Elliott 308 and all manner of home computers you can use.